 RFAS was initially developed for the UK to verify the chain of custody for renewable fuels, and blends, sold after the point of duty (RTFO end point).
 The RFAS is now expanding outside of the UK.
-However the scheme can only be adopted in countries which have a regulatory framework associated with national quotas and incentives for renewable fuel supplied to decarbonise road transport.
-Examples of this are the RTFO scheme in the Republic of Ireland and the 'Sistema Nacional de Verificación de la Sostenibilidad' in Spain.
+However the scheme can only be adopted in countries which have a regulatory framework associated with national guotas and incentives for renewable fuel supplied to decarbonise road transport, such as: